CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 For our components' style definition, we use SCSS and it is scoped, that means that there wouldn't be any collisions amongst CSS classes with the same name.

 ## Backbone Connection
 There is a special thing in the new dashboard related to modals.
 As we didn't want to rewrite or redesign the existing Dashboard/Builder modals, we thought of using the same ones that we had.
-That ones were written using Backbone.
+Those ones were written using Backbone.

 So, we thought, why don't we render those modals within Vue components and use them as if they were Vue components.
 And that's what we did.